The gator CLI

 - app: "bar"

-are different enforcement points and they don't have the AdmissionReview
+Note that audit or gator test are different enforcement points and they don't have the AdmissionReview request metadata.

 command accepts a file or directory containing the expansion configs, which